Q: When do I have to get a dog licence for my dog?

 Q: What can I do about a barking dog in my neighbourhood?

 A: If possible, it is always best to address a barking dog concern directly with the dog owner.
 In many cases, they can resolve the issue without it creating a strain on a neighbourly relationship.
 If you are not able or willing to address the matter yourself, you may contact LAPS for further assistance.
-Please refer to the “Dog Licences & Public Safety” tab on this website for further instructions.
+Please refer to our Bylaw Information page for more details.

 Q: How do I dispute a fine?